Elbe Day

-Elbe Day, April 25, 1945, is the day Soviet and American troops met at the Elbe River, near Torgau in Germany, marking an important step toward the end of World War II in Europe.
+Elbe Day, April 25, 1945, commemorates the day Soviet and American troops first made contact near the Elbe River in Germany, including the link-up at Torgau.
 This contact between the Soviets, advancing from the east, and the Americans, advancing from the west, meant that the two powers had effectively cut Germany in two.

-Elbe Day has never been an official holiday in any country, but in the years after 1945 the memory of this friendly encounter gained new significance in the context of the Cold War between the U.S. and the Soviet Union.
+Elbe Day has never been observed as an official holiday in any country.
+In the years following 1945, however, the memory of the American–Soviet link-up acquired renewed significance within the context of the emerging Cold War.